jkempf42/kube-volttron/gateway-node/README.md

-running the Volttron BACnet Proxy Agent, a Forwarding Historian to send data to the Volttron Central pod historian database, an Actuator agent to receive commands from Volttron Central, a Platform Driver Agent configured with the BACnet driver, and a Volttron Central Platform Agent to handle application connectivity with the Volttron Central Agent.
-Edit the file and change the name of the `kubernetes.io/hostname` value to your gateway node hostname.
+running the Volttron BACnet Proxy Agent, a Forwarding Historian to send data to the Volttron Central pod historian database, an Actuator agent to receive commands from Volttron Central, a Platform Driver Agent configured with the BACnet driver, and a Volttron Central Platform Agent to handle VIP bus connectivity with the Volttron Central Agent running in `central-node`.
+Edit the file and change the name of the `kubernetes.io/hostname` value to your gateway node hostname if you changed it.

 - `vbac-service.yml`: A `ClusterIP` type service for the `vbac` pod, with HTTP and VIP ports defined.